-- 51. The instrument appointing a proxy and the power of attorney or other authority, if any, under which it is signed or a notarially certified copy of such power or authority shall be deposited at the registered office of the company not less than 48 hours before the time for holding the meeting at which the person named in the instrument proposes to vote, and in default of complying herewith the instrument of proxy shall not be treated as valid.
-No instrument appointing a proxy shall be valid after the expiration of six months from the date when it was signed, unless so specifically stated in the proxy itself, and no proxy shall be used at an adjourned meeting which could not have been used at the original meeting. - 52.
-The instrument appointing a proxy shall be in the following form or as near thereto as circumstances permit:
+51. The instrument appointing a proxy and the power of attorney or other authority, if any, under which it is signed or a notarially certified copy of such power or authority shall be deposited at the registered office of the company not less than 48 hours before the time for holding the meeting at which the person named in the instrument proposes to vote, and in default of complying herewith the instrument of proxy shall not be treated as valid.
+No instrument appointing a proxy shall be valid after the expiration of six months from the date when it was signed, unless so specifically stated in the proxy itself, and no proxy shall be used at an adjourned meeting which could not have been used at the original meeting.

+The instrument appointing a proxy shall be in the following form or as near thereto as circumstances

+permit:

 "Limited

-I,of

-being a member of theLimited

-hereby appoint

-of

-of
+I,

-of,
+, of,

 as my proxy to vote for me and on my behalf at the annual general or general meeting (as the case may be) of the company to be held on the

+and at any adjournment thereof as follows:

 In favour of Against

-Resolution to

-Resolution to

 Resolution to

 (Indicate instruction to proxy by way of a cross in space provided above.)

 Unless otherwise instructed, my proxy may vote as he/she thinks fit.

 Signed this day of

 Signature